Azure/azure-sdk-for-js/sdk/textanalytics/ai-text-analytics/README.md

 const documents = [
-  "Microsoft was founded by Bill Gates and Paul Allen.", "Easter Island, a Chilean territory, is a remote volcanic island in Polynesia.", "I use Azure Functions to develop my product."
+  "Microsoft was founded by Bill Gates and Paul Allen.", "Easter Island, a Chilean territory, is a remote volcanic island in Polynesia.", "I use Azure Functions to develop my product.",
 ];

 async function main() {